 Several factors have contributed to this surge in foreigner residents in Portugal:

-Tech and Start-up Hub: Lisbon and Porto have gains recognition as burgeoning tech hubs in Europe, attracting professionals and entrepreneurs from diverse backgrounds.
-The availability of jobs in the tech industry has been a key driver for foreign nationals.
+Tech and Start-up Hub: Lisbon and Porto are becoming well known as thriving tech hubs, in Europe.
+Are drawing professionals and entrepreneurs from backgrounds due to the job opportunities in the tech industry being a major attraction, for foreigners.

 cover best places in algarve portugal residency advisors scaled